cjlangan/friend-locator/README.md

     - ON IOS:
         - Head to settings > Privacy & Security > Location Services > (Choose you browser, i.e. Safari) > Select "While Using the App"

-2. Head to _insert domain link here_, create an account, and log in.
+2. Head to [the website](https://friend-locator.duckdns.org), create an account, and log in.
     - Have a friend (different device) do the same

 3. Enter eachothers usernames into the search field.

 4. That's it!
+    - Your compasses will now direct you and your friend towards eachother until you are in a close enough proximity to eachother to find manually (~5 meters)

 ## TODO